Shivesh21122000/Color-Game-1/README.md

 You can type your answer in lower or upper case.

 Try it out by yourself and edit as you wish to.Thanks for referring our code.

+Thanks for referring my project and watch out my profile to find more fun projects.